jmsbutcher/A-demon-in-conways-game-of-life/README.md

 Then click the "Step" button to see the cells change based on the [rules of the game](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 This is the next "generation" of cells.
 Notice that the Generation # has increased by one --- located in the top right corner of the window.

 To run the game continuously, click the "Start" button, or press the [Spacebar].
-You can speed up the game by clicking the "Speed Up" button or pressing the P key, and slow it down by clicking the "Slow Down" button or pressing the O key.
+You can speed up the game by clicking the "Speed Up" button or pressing the [p] key, and slow it down by clicking the "Slow Down" button or pressing the [o] key.
 These commands with their associated keyboard shortcuts can also be accessed via the "Run" menu.

 You may notice that the cells reach a steady state fairly quickly.
 Left to itself, they will stay that way forever.
 That will change once we enable the agent.